-What Are the Best Types of ETFs for a Roth IRA?
+What Are the Best ETFs for a Roth IRA?

 You probably have more than one investment account if you're saving for retirement.
 Popular and common account types include IRAs, 401(k)s, and individual or joint brokerage accounts.
 These accounts receive a different tax treatment, so they can each be used for different financial goals.

 The best funds for investing in an IRA or a 401(k) are long-term investments, such as stock mutual funds and ETFs.
-Investments are not taxed while they are held in an IRA or 401(k).
-That means that if you want to invest in funds that generate taxable income, you should hold them in your IRA or 401(k).
+Investments aren't taxed while they're held in an IRA or 401(k).
+That means that you should hold funds in your IRA or 401(k) that generate taxable income.

-Your withdrawals from a Roth IRA may be taxed if the account is less than five years old.
-You may also have to pay a penalty if you take out any money your Roth has earned before you are age 59½.
+The earnings portion of your withdrawals from a Roth IRA may be taxed if the account is less than five years old.
+You may also have to pay a penalty if you take out any money your Roth has earned before you reach age 59 1/2.

 Certain types of ETFs are a smart choice for Roth IRAs.

 If you want to buy funds that create income, such as dividend ETFs or bond ETFs, an IRA is an ideal account to hold these funds.
 Dividends from stocks and interest from bonds can be taxed as ordinary income in a regular brokerage account.
 You don't have to pay this tax if you hold these investments in a Roth IRA.